What is a credit-builder loan?

 How can a credit-builder loan help build credit?

-But keep in mind that credit-builder loans won’t help you build credit if you miss payments or pay late.
-If you make a late payment or miss a payment altogether, your lender will likely report it to the credit bureaus.
-And that could hurt your credit scores.
+Your payment history is a key factor in calculating your credit scores.
+If you make a late payment or miss a payment altogether on your credit-builder loan, your lender will likely report it to the credit bureaus, which could hurt your credit scores.

 How to get a credit-builder loan